learningequality/ricecooker/README.md

 You can run the chef script by passing the appropriate command line arguments:

-    python chef.py -v --reset --token=YOURTOKENHERE9139139f3a23232
+    python sushichef.py --reset --token=YOURTOKENHERE9139139f3a23232

 The most important argument when running a chef script is `--token`, which is used to pass in the Studio Access Token used to allow upload access.
 You can find this token by going to the [settings page](http://studio.learningequality.org/settings/tokens) of the account you created earlier and copying the token it displays.

-The flags `-v` (verbose) and `--reset` are generally useful in development.
-These make sure the chef script will start the process from scratch and displays useful debugging information on the command line.
+The flag `--reset` is generally useful in development.
+It ensures the chef script starts the upload process from scratch every time you run the script (otherwise the script will prompt you to resume from the last saved checkpoint).

-To see all the `ricecooker` command line options, run `python simple_chef.py -h`.
+To see all the `ricecooker` command line options, run `python sushichef.py -h`.
 For more details about running chef scripts see [the chefops page](https://github.com/learningequality/ricecooker/blob/master/docs/chefops.md).

 If you get an error when running the chef, make sure you've replaced `YOURTOKENHERE9139139f3a23232` by the token you obtained from Studio.
 Also make sure you've changed the value of `channel_info['CHANNEL_SOURCE_DOMAIN']` and `channel_info['CHANNEL_SOURCE_ID']` instead of using the default values.

 ## Next Steps